-Two articles in a recent edition of the local newspaper show that some things never seem to change.
-First was an item announcing a study to learn why the deer herd is presently so low in this area.
-Further back in the Reflections was the following editorial from December 1912.
+Two articles in a recent edition of the local newspaper show some things never seem to change.
+First, was an item announcing a study to learn why the deer herd was presently so low in this area.
+Further back in the reflections was the following editorial from a December 1912 issue of the Saratoga Sun.
 Sounds familiar.

 After many years of strife to preserve the big game in this state, we are slowly drifting toward the utter extinction of the same.
 It may be well to drag the preservation out as far as possible, to prolong the hunting.
 But, what is the use of all the talk about closing the season on this or that or feeding the elk.

 We have long been a supporter of the protection to game, but we have now reached a point where we have drawn new conclusions.
 Civilization and cultivation, as well as reclamation of the agricultural lands of the West are getting the game.
 The hunter might just as well have his share so long as he does not play the hog, as long as the game lasts.

 The range is going rapidly for all game and there is little left for them, but the interior of the roughest mountains.
 The settler encroaches upon the big game and drives him back farther and farther every year, until now the only game that is left is a ways back and has no winter range.
 The winters are killing more game from lack of range than all the hunters put together.

 The ranchman and farmer have come to stay, give them the fruits of their labors in the country they choose.
 It is only a little time till the big game is gone.
 It is useless to put closed season on them.
 They are killed anyway and their extinction from hunters, rancher and breaker of the law, is only a matter of time, no matter what the law, or money spent to prevent it finds.